About Darren

 A graduate from Maynooth University (Bachelor’s of Music and Masters in Music Composition), Darren is currently a PhD candidate in the Department of Creative Arts, Media and Music at Dundalk Institute of Technology.
 A member of the DkIT Creative Arts Research Centre, he is the beneficiary of a TUTF Postgraduate Research Scholarship and is under the joint supervision of Dr Daithí Kearney (DkIT) and Dr Verena Commins (University of Galway).
 His research examines the button accordion and Irish traditional music in Ulster.

-Darren is an active performer and composer, having performed at festivals and sessions across the island of Ireland and throughout Europe.
+Darren is an active performer and composer, having performed at festivals and sessions across the island of Ireland, Europe and worldwide.
 He is continuously composing new Irish traditional tunes as well as new contemporary works.
 He frequently uploads music videos and uploaded a weekly series of music videos across numerous social media platforms in 2023.
-He is also a member of 'Lasta', who are currently working on music due to be released this year.
+He is also a member of Lasta, The Badgers Céilí Band, and The Misneach Orchestra, who are currently working on and performing music.